trexjacket/trexjacket/docs_src/tutorials/chat-extension/1-setting-up.rst

 Step 2: Create your Tableau Dashboard
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Normally this would be a step you complete on your own, but we've created a starter workbook avaiable for download.
-Click :download:`here <Chat Extension Starter Tableau Workbook.twbx>` to download the Tableau dashboard your application will extend off.
+Click :download:`here <https://extension-documentation.s3.amazonaws.com/tutorials/chat/Chat+Extension+Starter+Tableau+Workbook.twbx>` to download the Tableau dashboard your application will extend off.

 If you're brand new to Tableau, `Tableau's Desktop Tutorial <https://help.tableau.com/current/guides/get-started-tutorial/en-us/get-started-tutorial-home.htm>`_ has sections which will teach you everything you need to connect your data and make visualizations that are relevant to your company's goals.